 Figure (13) shows soil total nitrogen, nitrate and ammonia.
 Total nitrogen values in soil show a significant difference between 8ton/ha and 2&6 ton/ha bio-solids treatments.
-However, there's no significant difference between all treatments and the control.
-A maximum nitrogen value of (2668 mg/kg) was obtained at 8ton/ha bio-solids treatment, while a minimum value of (1498 mg/kg) was obtained at 2ton/ha treatment.
+However, there's no significant difference between all treatments and the control treatment.
+A maximum nitrogen value of (2668 mg/kg) was obtained at 8 tons/ha bio-solids treatment while a minimum value of (1498 mg/kg) was obtained at 2 tons/ha treatment.

-Nitrate values show no significant differences between different bio-solids treatments; a maximum nitrate value of (244 mg/kg) was obtained at the control, while a minimum value of (87.7 mg/kg) was obtained at 4ton/ha bio-solids treatment.
+Nitrate values show no significant differences between different bio-solids treatments, a maximum nitrate value of (244 mg/kg) was obtained at control treatment while a minimum value of (87.7 mg/kg) was obtained at 4 tons/ha bio-solids treatment.

-T0 : control, T1 : 2ton/ha, T2 : 4ton/ha, T3 : 6ton/ha, T4 : 8ton/ha.
 Figure (13): Soil T-N, NO3, NH4 at harvesting stage.

-Ammonia concentrations in soil show significant difference between 8ton/ha and 2ton/ha bio-solids treatments.
-However, there's no significant difference between these treatments and the other treatments or between various treatments and the control.
+Ammonia concentrations in soil show significant difference between 8ton/ha and 2 tons/ha bio-solids treatments.
+However, there's no significant difference between these treatments and the other treatments or between various treatments and the control treatment.

-Figure (14) shows soil phosphorus concentration and the percentage of organic matter at the harvesting stage.
-Phosphorus concentrations in soil show a significant difference between 6ton/ha and 8ton/ha treatments.
-However, there's no difference between these treatment and the other treatments or between various treatments and the control.
+Figure (14) shows soil phosphorus and organic matter.
+Phosphorus concentrations in soil show a significant difference between 6 tons/ha and 8 tons/ha treatments but there's no difference between these treatment and the other treatments or between various treatments and the control treatment.

-T0 : control, T1 : 2ton/ha, T2 : 4ton/ha, T3 : 6ton/ha, T4 : 8ton/ha.
 Figure (14): Soil T-P and O.M at harvesting stage.

-Organic matter percentages show a significant difference between 8ton/ha treatment and the 2&6ton/ha bio-solids treatments.
-The maximum organic matter percentage was obtained at 8ton/ha treatment, while the minimum was obtained at 6ton/ha treatment.
+Organic matter percentages show a significant difference between 8ton/ha treatment and the 2 and 6 tons/ha bio-solids treatments.
+The maximum organic matter percentage was obtained at 8 tons/ha treatment, while the minimum was obtained at 6 tons/ha treatment.
 There's no significant difference between different bio-solids treatment and the control treatment.

-Sodium and potassium concentration were insignificantly affected with biosolids application, while the boron concentration was less than the detection limit for all treatments.
+Boron concentration in soil was less than the detection limit for all treatments.

-Effect of different treatments on micro-nutrients concentration in soil

-Table (10) shows micronutrients concentrations in soil at harvesting.
-The maximum cadmium concentration was obtained at 8ton/ha bio-solids treatment, which is significantly different from the 2 & 6ton/ha treatments.
-The cadmium concentration at the control was not significantly different from other bio-solids treatments.
+• Effect of different treatments on micro-nutrients concentration in soil which is significantly different from the 2 and 6 tons/ha treatments.
+The cadmium concentration at control treatment was not significantly different from other bio-solids treatment.
 Figure (15) shows cadmium concentration in soil.